Micholms/tims_tof_data_extraction/README.md

 **To enable REST API for MetaboScape:**

 Install the swagger_client using README information in python_client_generated the .zip file.
-Make sure the computer you are one can talk to the computer where MetaboScape is installed.
+Make sure the computer you are on can talk to the computer where MetaboScape is installed.

 **Install packages for processing of data:** pandas, numpy, matplotlib.pyplot and seaborn.